 Is not bound legally to accept treatment.
 However, a doctor can give essential treatment if the patient is temporarily incapable of understanding or consenting to treatment as per the Adults with Incapacity Act

-May refuse to be examined when a medical student is present
+May refuse to be examined when a medical student or other trainee is present

 Is entitled to a full and truthful answer to questions unless the answers would result in anxiety, which may injure the person’s health

 Has the right to complain about their GP if he has not followed his terms of service or behaves in an unprofessional or unethical way.
 The patient should then be kept informed about how the complaint is being dealt with and told of the outcome

 Has the right to see medical reports requested by insurance companies or employers before they are forwarded.
 However, a GP may withhold them if access may cause harm to the patient or if they contain information regarding a third party

 We ask that patients attend their appointments at the arranged time.
 If they cannot attend they will inform the surgery immediately